 You will NEVER please everyone

-Everyone has a different idea on how weddings should look, feel or run.
-Everyone has a different opinion on when you should do things or if you should go traditional or unique or even what you should serve for dinner and how.
+Everyone has a different idea on how weddings should look or feel.
+Everyone has a different opinion on when you should do things, if you should go traditional or unique or even what you should serve for dinner and how dinner should be served.
 Everyone has different priorities on where the budget should go or if you should have a cheap or elaborate affair.
 You will never please everyone on every detail so stop trying!
 When someone has a suggestion, say thank you and then do whatever the heck YOU want to do.

 It's not actually about you, don't take it PERSONALLY